(View Printer Friendly Page)

 Genuine English Clarke Sweetone

 The Clarke whistle has a sound far above its modest cost.

-The story begins with Robert Clarke, a poor agricultural labourer in the village of Coney Weston, Suffolk, England, who made the first tin whistle in the year 1843.
-He appreciated it's unique sound compared with the wooden whistles then available, and decided to manufacture the tin whistle, so loaded a barrow with tinplate and tools, walked across England to Manchester with his young son.
+Their story begins with Robert Clarke, a poor agricultural labourer in the village of Coney Weston, Suffolk, England, who made the first tin whistle in the year 1843.
+He appreciated it's unique sound compared with the wooden ones then available, and decided to manufacture the whistle, so loaded a barrow with tinplate and tools, walked across England to Manchester with his young son to set up a workshop.
 Along the way, he made whistles and played in markets for cash.

 The business remained in the Clarke family until 1986, when it was sold.

 The new owners commissioned bespoke whistle maker Michael Copeland to design a new plastic mouthpiece, hence creating this "Sweetone" model.
 With a very efficient mouthpiece, which means one can blow long musical phrases in one breath.

 The "D" whistle plays the note of "D" when all the holes are covered, and as each hole is uncovered from the lower end of the whistle, the note played rises to E, F sharp, G, and so on in the scale of D major.
 The next octave above is reached by repeating the action, but with a stronger breath, so the instrument has a range of about two octaves.